tidev/titanium-docs/docs/api/titanium/android.md

 The Android module allows the application to manage various Android components.

-### Drawer Layout

-The drawer-layout components acts as a top-level container for window content that allows for interactive "drawer" views to be pulled out from one or both vertical edges of the window.
-It is represented by a `centerView` and optional `leftView` and `rightView` components that can be swiped in and out with additional configuration and transitions.
-Learn more about drawer-layouts in it's dedicated <Titanium.UI.Android.DrawerLayout> docs.

 ### Action Bar

 An action bar is a UI feature that identifies the application and user location, and